During the initial, entirely digital assessment, how will you prove you have understood the supplied guidance?

 F. Preliminary guidance on career options

-You will be expected to speak, sing, write and think in the English language at a relatively high international and intergenerational standard of courtesy and comprehension, even when using idiomatic phrases.
-The ability to entertain the public in one or more other languages will also be an advantage in any career, even when performing mainly as an instrumentalist, conductor, dancer or costume designer.
+The ability to inform, entertain and enlighten the public in one or more languages, including English, will be an advantage in any career, even when performing mainly as an instrumentalist, conductor, dancer or costume designer.

 G. Preliminary guidance on later auditions